Mobile Software Architect, Innovator, Technologist

 Wolf Paulus is an internationally experienced technologist and innovator, focusing on embedded, mobile, and opensource technologies.
 In his daytime job, he helps accelerating the discovery and adoption of emerging mobile technologies.
-Before joining Intuit, he was a Sr. Architect Mobile Software Development at Hewlett-Packard, developing strategies and solutions, to deliver a compelling mobile print experience, a Distinguished Engineer at Motorola, where he worked on the Google Android platform, and an Embedded System Software Architect at PatientSafe Solutions, a leading provider of wireless, barcode point-of-care solutions.
+Before joining Intuit, he was the Sr. Architect Mobile Software Development at Hewlett-Packard, responsible for developing strategies and solutions, to deliver a compelling mobile print experience, and a Distinguished Engineer at Motorola Mobility, where he worked on the Google Android platform, and an Embedded System Software Architect at PatientSafe Solutions, a leading provider of wireless, barcode point-of-care solutions.

 He is appointed to the advisory committee for the Mobile App Development Certificate at the University of California, Irvine, and occasionally speaks at conferences and user groups on topics ranging from Embedded Technology to Declarative Programming, emphasizing UI Generation at Runtime.